barretthugh/hdf-docker/h5serv/README.md

 ## Instructions

-Run with the docker '-d' (for daemon), port mapping, and the data volume to use:
+Run with the docker '-d' (for daemon) flag, port mapping, and the data volume to use.

+Example:

 ```$docker run -p 5000:5000 -d -v <mydata>:/data hdfgroup/h5serv:0.1.dev```

-Where <mydata> is the path to a folder on the host that (presumably) holds some HDF5
+Where "mydata" is the path to a folder on the host that (presumably) holds some HDF5
 files to be managed by h5serv.

 You should then be able to go to http://127.0.0.1:5000 in your browser to view